 Amy has been a member of the Chicago Civic Orchestra, a fellow at the Tanglewood Music Festival, and was a member of the Walt Disney World Collegiate All-Star Big Band.
 Amy teaches students of all ages and serves as faculty at the Levine School of Music.
 She holds a degree in elementary education from Illinois Wesleyan University, and a Master’s degree in trumpet performance from Northwestern University.

-Dr. Rodriquez holds the DMA in Trumpet Performance from The University of North Texas and the MA and Bachelor’s degree in Music Education from West Texas A&M University.
+Dr. Rodriquez holds the DMA in Trumpet Performance from The University of North Texas and earned the MA and BM degree in Music Education from West Texas A&M University.

 Donna Parkes, trombone